-- ► Lure traps can be purchased and are easy to use.
+- Lure traps can be purchased and are easy to use.
 They work best as queen traps in late winter and early spring.
-In spring there is a 30-45 day period when new queens first emerge before they build nests.
-Each queen trapped at this time represents one less nest of 500-5,000 yellowjackets in the summer and fall.
-Lure traps contain a chemical bait.
-Meat can be added to the lure traps to improve trapping. - Change chemical bait in lure traps every 6 to 8 weeks in spring and every 2 to 4 weeks in summer. - Change bait more frequently when temperatures are high.
+In spring there is a 30 - 45 day period when new queens first emerge before they build nests.
+Each queen trapped at this time represents one less nest of 500 - 5,000 yellowjackets in the summer and fall.
+Lure traps contain chemical bait.
+Meat can be added to the lure traps to improve trapping. - Change bait in lure traps every 6 to 8 weeks in spring and every 2 to 4 weeks in summer.

-- - ▷ Periodically check the trap to remove trapped yellowjackets and make sure yellowjackets are still attracted to the trap.
+- Change bait more frequently when temperatures are high. - Meat baits must be replaced more frequently because yellowjackets are not attracted to rotting meat. - Periodically check the trap to remove trapped yellowjackets and make sure yellowjackets are still attracted to the trap.

-4 REMOVE YELLOWJACKETS' NEST
+REMOVE YELLOWJACKETS' NEST